iraf-community/iraf-community.github.io/index.md

 ## Documentation

-Most of the system documentation is available on [Read the Docs](https://iraf.readthedocs.io/).
+The complete system documentation is available on [Read the Docs](https://iraf.readthedocs.io/).

  * [A Beginner’s Guide to Using IRAF (PDF)](doc/beguide.pdf) (1993)